BrooksLabUCSC/flair/docs/source/modules.rst

                         from the end'.
     --check_splice	Enforces coverage of 4 out of 6 bp around each splice site and no insertions greater than 3 bp at the splice site.
+    --output_bam	       If selected, forces output of each reads file aligned to the FLAIR transcriptome.
+This will be a bam with no secondary alignments

 Other info
 ----------